MatthewYong/twufo/TESTS.md

 ## System Based Testing
 ### Jasmine Testing
-For this project Jasmine has been used for testing the result of the code.
-However, Jasmine should have been used as a Test-Driven Development from the start of this project.
+For this project, Jasmine has been used for testing the result of the code.
+However, Jasmine should have been used from the start of the project, as a Test-Driven Development.
 Due to my basic knowledge of JavaScript, and Jasmine in general, this was unfortunately not possible.

 #### Button Test